- Peter Abrahams, 1919-2017

 (University of the Witwatersrand) below.

 - Native life in South Africa, before and since the European war and the Boer Rebellion.
 (Online).
 By Solomon Tshekisho Plaatje.
-(1922 ed.). -- South Africa: African National Congress.
+(1922 ed.).
+Plain ASCII text; via Project Gutenberg, USA, 1998.

-The complete online book by one of the founders of the South African Native Congress, forerunner of the ANC.
+The full text of a book by one of the founders of the South African Native Congress, forerunner of the ANC.
 Originally published in 1916.

 - Nordic Documentation on the Liberation Struggle in Southern Africa (Nordiska Afrikainstitutet, Uppsala, Sweden)

-The web site features general information about various projects, conference reports
+The web site features general information about various projects, conference & event reports

 , and a searchable catalog of the archives on southern Africa held in Scandinavia.